WHHSFTC/CookyV2/.github/ISSUE_TEMPLATE/programming-problem-solution-template.md

 ---
 name: Programming Problem/solution template
-about: This template is for describing an issue in the code, or any errors, and possible solutions
+about: This template is for describing an issue in the code, or any errors, and possible solutions.
+(Computer Vision is also here)
-title: 'Code Problem: [problem]'
+title: 'Code/Vision Problem: [problem]'
 labels: ''
 assignees: ''

 ---

-[Description of Programming Issue, try to include code snippets]
+[Description of Programming or vision Issue, try to include code snippets]

 Problems:
  - [problem 1]